Shopify/unity-buy-sdk/BUILDTARGETS.md

 # Android

-The Unity Buy SDK requires Android games to have a minimum API level of Android 4.4 'Kit Kat' (API Level 19).
+The Shopify SDK for Unity requires Android games to have a minimum API level of Android 4.4 'Kit Kat' (API Level 19).

 # iOS

-The Unity Buy SDK requires iOS games to have a minimum target SDK of iOS 9 and support Swift 3.
+The Shopify SDK for Unity requires iOS games to be built using the latest Xcode (9), have a minimum target SDK of iOS 9 and support Swift 3.